 - Some private student loan debt

-Other debts that are tied to collateral do not qualify for credit card relief, including:
+Other debts that are tied to collateral or otherwise do not qualify for debt settlement, include:

 - Car loans